 - Massive ‘Mammoth’ plans with lots of data

 Unlike the bird the company is named after, Dodo has learned to adapt and not become extinct even after all these years.
 Dodo produces some good-value mobile plans that will make a lot of readers stand up and shout.
-There are four base plans, but each is available in three different ways – month to month, or over 12 or 24 months.
-They start at $17.90 a month with 2GB of data and $500 value, and the most expensive plan is just under $50 with 9GB of data with unlimited calls and texts.
+There are three base plans, but each is available in three different ways – month to month, or over 12 or 24 months.
+They start at $16 a month in which you will get unlimited calls and texts, plus 1GB of data.
 Some main takeaway points with Dodo are:

 - Rather annoying $24.90 set-up fees